area9innovation/fast/mini/readme.md

 -> Change the grammar so that fallbacks have to immediately follow the native, so we can catch it in the grammar.

+-> Have a "scope" concept in the Forth engine, for namespaces.
+Model filenames, export sections, natives, forwards this way.
+Maybe these are annotations on definitions?